dcunited001/dcunited001.github.io/_drafts/a-sinister-monopoly-on-morality.md

   make those insights from it's awareness
   - however, the more data it processes, the more it can reduce the computational capacity to produce the same quality of information

+- connect to a platonic analysis of senses
+  - plato describes the qualitative differences of the senses. how are the senses of vision, hearing, touch, taste, vibration, electromagnetic, infrared, etc altered when they can be networked into one?
+  - for example, vision is different in sound in that, for vision, you have to be looking for a sign to process one. that is for signs in the semiotics sense.
+    - for sound, you have to be local to the source of sound and the signal decays quadratically with the distance.
+      - so if someone whispers, you have to be very close.
+      - if someone shouts, you can be way further out, but there's a distance beyond which it is impossible to hear something.
+    - for vision, we can see galaxies billions of miles away, but we have to be looking to receive a message from someone, no matter how close they are.
+- however, for artificial intelligence and computers, how do these qualitative aspects of the senses change:
+  - when you can network as many of them together as you want (until you hit a mathematic networking limit)
+  - when you can process signals which are not available to the human body or mind. e.g. infrared, electromagnetic, etc

 a group of people who has control over such an entity posess knowledge of pretty much anything that happens and can almost tap into your